Tyaap/ASRT_Rich_Presence/README.md

 # S&ASRT Rich Presence
- Discord rich presence for Sonic & All-Stars Racing Transformed!
+[Discord Rich Rresence](https://discord.com/rich-presence) for Sonic & All-Stars Racing Transformed!

 ## How to install
 1. Copy these files to the game directory: